RockefellerArchiveCenter/reading-room-manual/index.md

 #### Audiovisual
 There are three options for viewing audiovisual materials:
-* Researchers can access digitized access copies in the [Virtual Vault].
+* Researchers can access digitized access copies in the [Virtual Vault](http://virtualvault.rockarch.org/).
 * Researchers can view digital access DVD copies for material not available in the Virtual Vault.
 The free-standing DVD player (located in the closet to the right of the researchers’ bathroom) can be borrowed.
 The desk monitor can provide headphones.
 * Some analog film formats, such as 16mm and 35mm film, can be played in the Preservation Lab.
 If a researcher is interested in viewing a film, advanced notice of at least 48 business hours must be given to allow for proper staging and assessment.
 If the researcher gives advance notice, follow the Instructions for audiovisual queues in the Aeon Guides for the RAC folder.